The Interpretability Diaries — Part I

 All of this runs on a T4 GPU ($0.35/hr on GCP).
 The behavioral probes cost under $1 total via Cloudflare Workers AI.
 LarQL SVD runs on CPU.

-The vindexes — precomputed SVD databases for all 8 models — are published on HuggingFace at huggingface.co/Divinci-AI.
-The Three.js interactive viewer is at divinci.ai/research/vindex-viewer.html.
+The vIndexes — precomputed SVD databases for all 8 models — are published on HuggingFace at huggingface.co/Divinci-AI.
+The Three.js interactive viewer is at divinci.ai/vindex-viewer.

 The paper is “Architectural Invariants of Transformer Computation: What Survives Scale, Training, and Quantization” — arXiv preprint this week.